infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

    * as well as explicitly setting locale or translation fallbacks.
    */
   txOptions?: TextProps["txOptions"];
   /**
+   * Pass any additional props directly to the label Text component.
+   */
+  TextProps?: TextProps;
+  /**
    * An optional style override useful for padding & margin.
    */